SEKOIA-IO/documentation/docs/integrations/rsyslog_generic_settings.md

 ```

 ### Forwarded messages to SEKOIA.IO
-Ensure the connexion is `ESTABLISHED` between the Rsyslog server and SEKOIA.IO.
+Ensure the connection is `ESTABLISHED` between the Rsyslog server and SEKOIA.IO.
 To do so, please run the following command:
 ```bash
 sudo ss -ltp | grep syslog
 ```

-If the connexion is not established, and the previous status are operational, it is possible that a file `xx-<technology>.conf` has a typography.
+If the connection is not established, and the previous statuses are operational, it is possible that a file `xx-<technology>.conf` has a mistyping.
 By experience, most of the time there is a misconfiguration in the `IF` condition.

 For example, if you receive the Fortigate logs in `/var/log/syslog` but not in SEKOIA.IO, you can follow those steps: